Luminova Framework

 Example:

-Groups multiple conditions using the OR operator and adds them to the query.
+Groups multiple conditions using the AND operator.

-public orGroup(array $conditions): self
+public andConjoin(array<int,array<string,array<string,mixed>>> $conditions): self

 Parameters: